 - international commercial law and dispute resolution,

-- law and technology (in particular digitalisation, virtual/digital/cryptocurrencies, distributed ledger technology and blockchain),
+- law and technology (including digitalisation, digital assets and in particular cryptocurrencies, distributed ledger technology and blockchain),

 - Turkish law.

-Burcu is currently researching on digitalisation in international trade, virtual/digital/cryptocurrencies, distributed ledger technology and blockchain.
+Burcu is currently researching on digitalisation in international trade, digital assets, distributed ledger technology and blockchain.
 She is particularly interested in conflict of laws and emerging technology.

 Funding and Grants

 - 2021- present: Time to Become Digital in Law (DIGinLaw), funded by the European Commission, Erasmus+ Programme (Position held: Co-Investigator).

 - 2020-present: NERC Constructing a Digital Environment (CDE) Fellow of the Digital Environment Expert Network, funded by the Natural Environment Research Council (NERC), NERC/UKRI ‘Constructing a Digital Environment’ Programme.